cchdo/usgoship.ucsd.edu/about.md

 observations has been adopted:

-* Observations are made publicly available in preliminary form through the specified data assembly centers (the CLIVAR and Carbon Hydrographic Data Center - CCHDO - http://cchdo.ucsd.edu for CTD and bottle data) as soon after collection as is practical ("early release"), with final calibrated data provided publicly when available.
+* Observations are made publicly available in preliminary form through the specified data assembly centers (the [CLIVAR and Carbon Hydrographic Data Center - CCHDO](https://cchdo.ucsd.edu) for CTD and bottle data) as soon after collection as is practical ("early release"), with final calibrated data provided publicly when available.
 Collection is interpreted as the completion of the determination of the value of the